arcus-azure/arcus.scripting/docs/preview/02-Features/powershell/azure-devops.md

 # ##vso[task.setvariable variable=my-variable]my-value
 ```

 This function is intended to be used from an Azure DevOps pipeline.
-Note that when you are using a Linux agent, you need to pass environment variables as these are not available out of the box.
-To be able to use the ArmOutputsEnvironmentVariableName, it must be explicitly added to the environment-variables.
+Note that when you are using a Linux agent, you need to pass environment variables as these are not available.
+To be able to use the ArmOutputs environment variable, it must be explicitly added to the environment-variables.

 Example of how to use this function in an Azure DevOps pipeline: